redindian/homebridge-home-easy/README.md

 # DISCLAIMER
 This is a work in progress.
-Currently no status is set so you can only turn things on.
-Also Siri will think it was unable to perform your action.
+Currently switches and dimmers are supported including settings percentages.
+The Elro HE840IP does not support getting status of devices.
+A future release will include saving dimmer settings and switch status to a file.
+These settings may not be correct if normal remotes are being used also.

 # homebridge-home-easy
 HomeEasy plugin for homebridge: https://github.com/nfarina/homebridge